 You may include your dependent children (including step-children) in your visa application (conditions apply).

-By using our advanced electronic processing system, coupled with using our ‘Immigration Law Specialist’, you are sure to be eligible to apply for an Australian Partner Visa in UK or Europe.
+By using our advanced electronic processing system, coupled with using our ‘Immigration Law Specialist’, you are sure to be eligible to apply for an Australian Partner Visa in Australia, the UK or Europe.

 If the Spouse or Partner Visa is granted;